History of the College

-Since 1880, the visionary leaders who built Emerson College have been inspired by the highest educational aspirations.
+Ever since Charles Wesley Emerson founded the Boston Conservatory of Elocution, Oratory, and Dramatic Art in 1880, the College’s visionary leaders have been inspired by the highest educational aspirations.
 They have envisioned higher education as more than pure scholarship, but rather an immersive preparation for meeting human needs and launching brilliant artistic careers.

-Emerson extended this philosophy to Los Angeles in 1986 with an internship-based program, and later opened its magnificent campus in the heart of Hollywood, where students are energized by the power of LA’s scintillating artistic and cultural scene.
-Today, Emerson’s Los Angeles campus encompasses 100,000 square feet and houses more than two hundred students each fall and spring.
+Emerson extended this philosophy to Los Angeles in 1986 with an internship-based program, and, in 2014, opened its magnificent campus in the heart of Hollywood, where students are energized by the power and history of LA’s scintillating artistic and cultural scene.
+Today, Emerson’s Los Angeles campus encompasses more than 100,000 square feet and houses more than two hundred students each fall and spring.

-Extending Emerson’s reach worldwide began with the purchase of Kasteel Well in the Netherlands.
-Today it includes Emerson-sponsored programs in Paris, France; Lugano, Switzerland; Washington, DC; and many other places around the world including Spain, Mexico, Austria, China, and others.
+Extending Emerson’s reach worldwide began with the purchase of Kasteel Well in the Netherlands in 1988.
+Today, it includes Emerson-sponsored programs in Paris; Lugano, Switzerland; Washington, DC; and many other places around the world, including Spain, Mexico, Austria, and China.

 Over the years, Emerson has evolved from a small New England school of oratory to a multifaceted college with an international reputation.
 The Emerson approach has always been compelling—you learn by doing complemented by study that deepens your understanding.
-The goal has remained constant—equipping students to explore the power of human communication, to generate ideas, and to be a creative force for change.
+The goal has remained constant: to equip students to explore the power of human communication, to pursue daring ideas, and to shape culture and society.

-Over the past generation and beyond, Emerson has played a major role in reviving downtown Boston’s famed Theatre District—thus reenergizing the cultural life of Boston and New England.
-In 2003, the College opened its Tufte Performance Production Center at 10 Boylston Place, an 11-story steel-and-glass building that houses Emerson’s Performing Arts Department and includes two theaters, television studios, makeup and costume labs, faculty offices, and an exhibition area.
-Also in 2003, the renovated Cutler Majestic Theatre was re-opened as one of the main stages for Emerson performers and outside professional productions.
+Over the past generation and beyond, Emerson has played a major role in revitalizing downtown Boston’s famed Theatre District—thus reenergizing the cultural life of Boston and New England.
+In 2003, the College opened its Tufte Performance Production Center at 10 Boylston Place, an 11-story steel-and-glass building that houses Emerson’s Performing Arts Department and includes two theaters, television studios, makeup and costume labs, faculty offices, and the Huret & Spector Gallery.
+Also in 2003, the renovated Cutler Majestic Theatre was reopened as one of the main stages for Emerson performers and outside professional productions.

-An entirely new residence hall opened in 2004, a facility with residential suites, athletic facilities, offices and meeting rooms for student organizations, gathering places for off-campus students, spaces for small-group rehearsals and performances, and dining facilities.
+An entirely new residence hall opened in 2004.
+Piano Row contains residential suites, athletic facilities, offices and meeting rooms for student organizations, gathering places for off-campus students, spaces for small-group rehearsals and performances, and dining facilities.

-In 2005, the school purchased the historic Paramount Theatre; restored its dazzling art deco marquee; and expanded the complex to offer stage productions, an experimental black box theater, a screening room, sound stage, scene production shop, rehearsal studies, practice rooms, classrooms, and offices.
+In 2005, the school purchased the historic Paramount Theatre, restored its dazzling art deco marquee, and expanded the complex to offer stage productions on the Robert J. Orchard Stage and the Jackie Liebergott Black Box Theatre, and film screenings at the Bright Family Screening Room.
+Emerson community members also teach and learn at a sound stage, scene production shop, rehearsal studios, practice rooms, classrooms, and offices.

-Most recently, Emerson has built a beautiful new residence hall and dining hall on Boylston Place; is completing restoration of the historic Little Building residence hall; and has restored the legendary Emerson Colonial Theatre on Boylston Street in partnership with the Ambassador Theatre Group.
+Most recently, Emerson built a beautiful new residence hall and dining hall on Boylston Place and completed the restoration of the historic Little Building residence hall.
+The College also restored the legendary Emerson Colonial Theatre on Boylston Street in partnership with the Ambassador Theatre Group.

-In all, since the early 1990s, Emerson’s investment in high-energy student life and culture in downtown Boston has shown Emerson’s commitment to the ideals of its founders.
-And, happily, for generations to come, it will benefit the cultural and civic life of Boston, New England, and the nation.
+In all, since the early 1990s, Emerson’s investment in high-energy student life and culture in downtown Boston has reflected its commitment to the ideals of its founders.
+And, happily, for generations to come, the College’s continual evolution will benefit the cultural and civic life of Boston, New England, and the nation.